Burp Suite, Website Hacking

 Let’s click and check what it offers to us.

-Over at the right side of the below image, we can see, a list with a number payloads is offered to us, and along with it, at the left side, we got the Grep Phrase which is bound to trigger every payload added there.
-Above it, we’re having the PhantomJs Server setting, that we’ll use it in the future scenario.
+Over at the right side of the image below, the list with several payloads offers us options, and along with it, at the left side, the Grep Phrase will trigger every payload added there.
+Above it, we’re having the PhantomJS Server setting, which we’ll use in the future scenario.

 Installing Phantom.js as an XSS Detector

-There are times when the DOM-based XSS exists and if we try to hit that, it executes up in the background but does not get captured by the browser, therefore in order to reduce this false-negative and to detect every possible XSS, we’re thus installing this Phantom.js.
+Sometimes, the DOM-based XSS exists, and if we try to hit it, it executes in the background, but the browser does not capture it; therefore, we’re installing Phantom.js to reduce this false-negative and detect every possible XSS.
 You can download it from here.

-Now, in order to integrate our XSS validator with this Phantom.js, we need to download the xss.js file which thus could be done from here.
+Now, to integrate our XSS validator with Phantom.js, we need to download the xss.js file from here.

 As soon as we do so, we simply need to move our Phantom.js exe to the XSS detector directory.

-And now with all this, navigate the directory in the command prompt and execute the following command in order to initiate the server.
+And now with all this, navigate the directory in the command prompt and execute the following command to initiate the server.

 phantomjs.exe xss.js